DevJoseEstrada/q4-estrada/README.md

 # GitHub Repository README

 This repository contains the source code for a web application developed with Angular for the front-end and Spring Boot for the back-end.
 The application is deployed using AWS Elastic Beanstalk, utilizing services like RDS for the database and S3 for storage.
-The project includes instructions for offline database setup using the provided DDL script and some Unit test.
+The project includes some Unit test and instructions for offline setup.

 ## Table of Contents
 - [Introduction](#introduction)